The Redbreast: Synopsis

-During the Siege of Leningrad of World War II, a small group of Norwegian Waffen-SS volunteers are manning trenches just a short distance from the western lines.
+During the Siege of Leningrad, a small group of Norwegian Waffen-SS volunteers are manning trenches just a short distance from the western lines.
 One of their number, Daniel Gudeson, is shot through the head and killed when he stands up to celebrate midnight on New Year's Eve.
 His body and face are covered up and he is laid to wait for a burial committee the following day.
-That same night, another soldier named Sindre Fauke disappears, believed to have defected to the Russians.
+That same night, another soldier named Sindre Fauke disappears, believed to have defected to the Red Army.
 Oddly, later that night, Gudeson's body mysteriously reappears in the trench.
-After a hand grenade lands the soldiers in the hospital, one of them, under the guise of "Uriah", falls in love with a nurse.
+After a hand grenade lands the soldiers in hospital, one of them, under the guise of "Uriah", falls in love with a nurse.
 After an unsuccessful attempt to elope, the two are separated.

-Decades later, when the U.S. President visits Norway for an Israeli-Palestinian peace conference, Oslo policeman Harry Hole is assigned to the security detail.
+Decades later, when the U.S. President visits Oslo for an Israeli-Palestinian peace conference, policeman Harry Hole is assigned to the security detail.
 After shooting a suspected assassin during the approach of the President's convoy, Hole is promoted to inspector and investigates a crime involving a very expensive sniper rifle.
 In addition, a group of neo-Nazis — with which Hole has a prior history — is suspected in the murder of an elderly drunkard.
 Hole and his colleague, Ellen Gjelten, hear of a man connected to arms dealings called 'The Prince' and set out to learn his identity.
-Hole shares a mutual attraction with a colleague named Rakel, who is reluctant to take things further with him due to a custody battle for her son, Oleg; unbeknownst to her and Hole, the matter is being orchestrated by Rakel's superior, who is also infatuated with her.
+Hole shares a mutual attraction with a colleague named Rakel, who is reluctant to take things further due to a custody battle for her son, Oleg; unbeknownst to her and Hole, the matter is being orchestrated by Rakel's superior, who is also infatuated with her.

 Ellen accidentally discovers the identity of The Prince, but she is murdered by Sverre Olsen, one of the neo-Nazis, before she can identify him to Hole.
 When Hole and his new assistant, Halvorsen, attempt to arrest Olsen, they discover that another police inspector, Tom Waaler, has apparently shot him in self defence.
 When Rakel's superior and an elderly woman named Signe Juul are both murdered by the sniper rifle, Hole finds a link between the killings and Norwegian collaborators during the Nazi occupation.
 He also realizes that the killer has a split personality, with the second personality being that of Daniel Gudeson.
 Hole is led to believe that Juul's husband Even, who was obsessed with Gudeson, is behind the killings.
 However, Hole finds that Even has apparently committed suicide in an attempt to stop his "other personality" from continuing the murders.